-- Leading on the project contracts for a major petrochemicals complex in Egypt, advising lender group institutions on a series of EPC and related contracts for a Naptha Cracking Unit plus Polyethylene trains, based on bespoke contract forms with total costs estimated at US$4.8 billion.
+- Leading on the project contracts for a major petrochemicals complex in Egypt, advising lender group institutions on a series of EPC and related contracts for a Naptha Cracking Unit plus Polyethylene trains, based on bespoke contract forms with total costs estimated in excess of US$10 billion.

 - Advising on the contracting strategy and subsequent procurement by the project sponsor of a US$4.5 billion petrochemical project in the Kingdom of Saudi Arabia.
 Advice included the drafting and negotiation of the project documentation including EPC contracts (based on FIDIC Silver Book terms for cost reimbursable FEED contracts, converting to Lump Sum for the main process units plus OSBL), the Project Management Contract, on-shore/off-shore versions plus co-ordination agreements for the main construction documents and security documents in the form of Direct Agreements, PCGs and performance bonds.

-- Advising on a number of mining deals including the negotiation of all project documents comprising EPC and EPCM contracts, on-shore/off-shore versions and co-ordination agreements, security documents and related construction documentation.
-Recent projects include acting for the project sponsors of a €250 million nickel mine project in Turkey and a US$300 million gold/copper/zinc/silver deposit in Eritrea as well as acting for the financiers of a US$1.144 billion copper mine project in Baja, Mexico which received the Exploration and Development Funding Award from Mines & Money in 2010.
+- Advising on a significant number of mining developments, including the negotiation of all project documents comprising EPC and EPCM contracts (and hybrid forms), on-shore/off-shore versions and co-ordination agreements, security documents and related construction documentation.
+Projects include acting for the project sponsors of a €250 million nickel mine project in Turkey and a US$300 million gold/copper/zinc/silver deposit in Eritrea as well as advising a Japanese trading house on the EPCM Contract for the development of the multi-billion dollar Quebrada Blanca Phase 2 project in Chile and acting for the Finance Parties on a US$1.144 billion copper mine project in Baja, Mexico which received the Exploration and Development Funding Award from Mines & Money in 2010.
 Jonathan also led on the project documents for the lenders on the US$120 million Voskhod nickel mine project in Kazakhstan, which was awarded European Mining Deal of the Year in 2006.

 - Acting as lead partner on the prosecution of claims for variations, loss and expense and extensions of time on the £1 billion plus mixed-use development at White City, London, working with the contractor's commercial team to achieve satisfactory closure on claims as to time and cost overruns.

-- Acting for a number of major UK contractor companies on the development and execution of their risk management strategies, with a combined portfolio of business in excess of £2 billion annually.
-Dispute work includes representation in adjudication, arbitration and High Court proceedings as well as expert determinations and mediations.
+- Acting for a number of major UK contractor companies on the development and execution of their risk management strategies, with a combined portfolio of business in excess of £5 billion annually.
+Dispute work includes advice on the interpretation of construction contracts, the advancement of claims for entitlement to time and money, the management of defect claims (upstream and downstream) and representation in High Court, arbitration and adjudication proceedings, and as well as via expert determination and mediation processes.

 - Advising a major UK contractor in multi-party proceedings involving claims for alleged defective design and construction works in connection with a retail development, with proceedings in the Technology & Construction Court.

-- Representing claimants and respondents to adjudication proceedings on a regular basis since the Construction Act came into force in 1999 and has been involved in a number of reported enforcement actions including FW Cook Ltd v Shimizu (UK) Ltd (2000), Shimizu Europe Ltd v Automajor Ltd (2002), Beck Peppiatt Ltd v Norwest Holst Construction Ltd (2003), William Verry (Glazing Systems) Ltd v Furlong Homes Ltd (2005) and Multiplex Constructions (UK) Ltd v West India Quay Development Co (Eastern) Ltd (2006).
+- Representing claimants and respondents to adjudication proceedings on a regular basis since the Construction Act came into force in 1999, with involvement in a number of reported enforcement actions including FW Cook Ltd v Shimizu (UK) Ltd (2000), Shimizu Europe Ltd v Automajor Ltd (2002), Beck Peppiatt Ltd v Norwest Holst Construction Ltd (2003), William Verry (Glazing Systems) Ltd v Furlong Homes Ltd (2005) and Multiplex Constructions (UK) Ltd v West India Quay Development Co (Eastern) Ltd (2006).